gpulipati/packaged-food-nutrient-analysis/README.md

 # packaged-food-nutrient-analysis

-Analyzing nutrient levels across various package food categories to explore dietary trends and identify insights for healthier dietary habits.
+Analyzing Nutrient Levels Across Package Food Categories to Understand Dietary Trends and Explore the Potential of a Mobile Tool for Personalized Dietary Recommendations